InspiryThemes/realhomes-docs/docs/homepage-settings-modern.md

 ![Home Page Slider](images/home-setup/slider-modern1.jpg)

 If you want to include a property in homepage slider, Then you need to edit that property and look for metabox field with tab title **"Homepage Slider"**.
-Open the tab and select **Yes** plus provide slide image as required by **Slider Image** field in screen shot below it.
+Open the tab and select **Yes** plus provide slide image as required by **Slider Image** field in screenshot below it.

 ![Home Page Slider](images/home-setup/slider-classic2.png)